 Now that you know what foreclosure is and what can happen if a homeowner’s home is foreclosed on, we’ll move on to how you as a real estate investor can help them.
 And for a good profit too!

 How To Help Distressed Homeowners In Pre-Foreclosure For A Good Profit?

 Like mentioned earlier, the homeowner needs to still be in the pre-foreclosure process for us, as real estate investors, to be able to help them for a profit.
 When the home goes into the foreclosure auction, it is already too late.

 At least, when using creative real estate investing with no money up-front.

 But if you have cash capital, you can go to the foreclosure auction and purchase the home for hopefully less than market value.

 What To Do If You Do Not Have Any Cash Capital?

-The basic idea with wholesaling is to get in, get out, and get paid.
+With that said, the basic idea with wholesaling is to get in, get out, and get paid.
 The turnaround time is often quick, which is good.
-I am presenting this strategy closer in prior blog post/article:
+I am presenting this strategy a bit closer here: